aziascreations/C99-Win32-Wifi-Utility/readme.md

       `{guid}{delimiter}{description}`
   * The other fields will always appear in the following order with the delimiter in between: index, guid, description, state
-  * If both '-s' and '-S' are used, '-s' will take precedence over '-S' and the state will be show as a number.
+  * If both '-s' and '-S' are used, '-s' will take precedence over '-S' and the state will be shown as a number.
 ```

 ## Building